ncatlab/nlab-content/pages/7/1/7/4/24717/content.md

 We see that the picture on the right becomes the one on the left when all vertical morphisms are identities.

-In the weakly globular approach to higher categories, the cells in each dimension $k$ ($0\leq k\leq n$) instead of forming a set, have a higher categorical structure which is homotopically discrete, that is only equivalent (in higher categorical sense) to a set.
+In the weakly globular approach to higher categories, the cells in each dimension instead of forming a set, have a higher categorical structure which is homotopically discrete, that is only equivalent (in a higher categorical sense) to a set.
 This condition, called weak globularity condition, is a new paradigm to weaken higher categorical structures and allows to use rigid structures, namely $n$-fold categories, to model weak $n$-categories.
 There are strict embeddings
 $$
 n\text{-} Cat \hookrightarrow Cat_{wg}^{n} \hookrightarrow Cat^{n}
 $$